-As 2020 comes to a close, most of us will be thrilled to see the back of what has been an incredibly challenging year.
-And while none of us could have foreseen the madness that 2020 turned out to be, many of us are looking to 2021 as the year we claw back some semblance of normality in our lives – starting with a creating list of New Year resolutions.
+As we settle into 2022, most of us are thrilled to see the back of what was yet another incredibly challenging year.
+And while none of us could’ve foreseen the madness that both 2020 and 2021 turned out to be, many of us are looking to 2022 as the year we claw back some semblance of normality in our lives – starting with a set of New Year’s resolutions.

-Despite all best intentions, in previous years it may have been pretty standard that most people abandon their New Year resolutions within weeks of making them.
-But after having little or no chance to plan for the future in recent months, there’s no better time than now to make resolutions we actually want to keep – ones that change our lives for the better.
-From ditching bad habits to regaining the mojo you may have lost over the past 365 days, experts agree that the key to making resolutions that last is to first be brutally honest with yourself on numerous levels.
+Despite the best of intentions, it may have been pretty standard in the past for most people to abandon their resolutions within weeks of making them.
+But after having little or no chance to plan for the future in recent months, there’s no better time than now to make resolutions that we actually want to keep – ones that change our lives for the better.
+From ditching bad habits to regaining the mojo you may have lost over the course of this pandemic, experts agree that the key to making lasting resolutions is to first be (brutally) honest with yourself on numerous levels.

 And there’s much to be said for partnering with a friend who has a similar resolution in mind.
-“I’d really recommend finding a buddy for your new year resolutions: you both can hold each other accountable and motivate each other through the journey,’ adds Aakanksha.
-“Most importantly, be mindful of how you speak to yourself and the messages you’re giving to your own brain while you take on a new resolution.
-It’s important to remember that getting through this tumultuous year has been a task in itself.
-So be kind to yourself and remember that it’s difficult to let go of or adopt a new habit.
+“I’d really recommend finding a buddy for your new year resolutions; you both can hold each other accountable and motivate each other through the journey,” adds Aakanksha.
+“Most importantly, be mindful of how you speak to yourself and the messages you’re giving to your brain while you take on a resolution.
+It’s important to remember that getting through these tumultuous two years has been a task in itself, so be kind to yourself and remember that it’s difficult to let go of an old habit or adopt a new one.
 Don’t be too hard on yourself if you stumble.”